 environment of Palma.
 Students have a language exchange partner in order to improve their speaking skills and facilitate their immersion in the culture.
 Contact hours: TBD.
 Recommended credit: TBD semester/TBD quarter hours.

 INSH 3001 PALT

-UIB places students in an organization or company related to tourism or another business area, including banks, museums, and non-profit humanitarian organizations.
+Universitat de les Illes Balears (UIB) places students in an organization or company to get professional experience working in tourism companies, banks, museums, or non-profit humanitarian organizations.
 On-site business experiences (120-135 hours) are complemented by a solid academic component taught by a UIB professor and include weekly meetings (10-12 hours), a weekly progress report, a 10-page final research paper on a topic related to the internship, and a final presentation.
-Total hours: 130–160.
-Recommended credit: 3 semester/4.5 quarter hours.
+Total contact hours: 130–160.
+Recommended credit: 3 semester / 4.5 quarter hours.

 ESLT 3001 PALT

-The Seminar on TEFL and the Teaching Internship helps prepare motivated students for the field of education by giving them teaching experience abroad as well as an academic training focused on education and intercultural experience.
+The seminar on TESL and teaching assistantship helps prepare motivated students for the field of education by giving them teaching experience abroad as well as an academic training focused on education and intercultural experience.
 Students considering a teaching career can gain practical experience in the primary schools of Palma de Mallorca.
-The English teaching assistantship will help those who wish to become teachers explore this professional choice further and in a new cultural context.
+The English teaching internship will help those who wish to become teachers explore this professional choice further and in a new cultural context.
 The placement and the course will offer a methodological, cultural, and educational approach to help students teach effectively in the Spanish educational environment.
-Teaching experience (50 hours) is complemented by a solid academic component taught by a professor and include a seminar on pedagogy and TEFL (14 hours), individual meetings with the academic advisor and the school mentor (8 hours), a teaching portfolio and a final written project, and a final presentation.
+Teaching experience (50 hours) is complemented by a solid academic component taught by a professor, including a seminar on pedagogy and TESL (14 hours), individual meetings with the academic advisor and the school mentor (8 hours), a teaching portfolio and a final written project, and a final presentation.
 Total hours: 130.
-Recommended credit: 3 semester/4.5 quarter hours.
+Recommended credit: 3 semester / 4.5 quarter hours.

 CLST 3001 PALT